spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ## Create a WorkerPool

-The recommended approach for deploying worker pools is to use [auto-registration](#auto-registration).
+We recommend deploying worker pools with [auto-registration](#auto-registration).

 With OIDC secret configuration, you can also avoid storing static Spacelift credentials in the cluster.

-You can also [create the WorkerPool manually](#manual-registration) on Spacelift, and save its secrets on the cluster.
-That's still a perfectly valid approach if you do not want to use auto registration.
+If you don't want to use auto-registration, create the WorkerPool [manually](#manual-registration) in Spacelift and save its secrets on the cluster.

 ### Auto-Registration